Department of Educational Psychology

 The Department of Educational Psychology offers a variety of degrees associated with learning and cognition, human development, instructional design, and individual differences.
 Students interested in graduate studies within the department should exhibit an orientation toward fostering human development and possess characteristics conducive to supporting relationships and advancing educational and societal improvements.
 Faculty admissions committees within each degree and emphasis program carefully review applicants’ professional references, prior experiences, selected test scores, and career goals.
 Finalists are reviewed by appropriate groups of faculty members and formal admission to a degree program, area of emphasis, or certification program is contingent upon the admissions committee’s determination regarding an applicant’s total fitness and promise as a professional in the area for which application is made.

-The department offers three PhD degrees in Educational Psychology, Counseling Psychology, and School Psychology.
+The department offers an EdD in Bilingual, English as a Second Language, and Dual Language Education and three PhD degrees in Educational Psychology, Counseling Psychology, and School Psychology.
 The Counseling Psychology and School Psychology programs are nationally accredited by the American Psychological Association.
-Students pursuing a PhD in Educational Psychology apply to one of five distinct emphasis programs: (a) Bilingual/ESL Education; (b) Developmental Sciences; (c) Learning Design and Technology; (d) Research, Measurement, and Statistics; or (e) Special Education.
+Students pursuing a PhD in Educational Psychology apply to one of four distinct emphasis programs: (a) Bilingual/ESL Education; (b) Developmental Sciences; (c) Research, Measurement, and Statistics; or (d) Special Education.

 Field experiences in appropriate schools, colleges, or social agencies are required in all degree programs.
 Doctoral students in Counseling Psychology and School Psychology are required to undertake a series of supervised professional training experiences in addition to formal coursework and must successfully complete one year of full-time, professional internship prior to graduation.